huggingface/transformers/README.md

 ### Loading Google AI's pre-trained weigths and PyTorch dump

-To load Google AI's pre-trained weight or a PyTorch saved instance of `BertForPreTraining`, the PyTorch model classes and the tokenizer can be instantiated as
+To load one of Google AI's pre-trained models or a PyTorch saved model (an instance of `BertForPreTraining` saved with `torch.save()`), the PyTorch model classes and the tokenizer can be instantiated as

 ```python
 model = BERT_CLASS.from_pretrain(PRE_TRAINED_MODEL_NAME_OR_PATH)